 Mutual Aid Assistance.
-Fleet owners may apply for this exemption if they have a mutual aid agreement to send vehicles to assist other entities during a declared emergency event and at least 75 percent of their California fleet is comprised of ZEVs.
-The exemption is limited to replacing vehicles with a GVWR greater than 14,000 lbs. and does not apply to pickup trucks, buses, box trucks, vans, any tractors, or any vehicle configurations commercially available as NZEVs.
-The Executive Officer will rely on the information submitted in sections 2015.3(f)(2)(A-D) and their good engineering judgment in determining whether to approve the exemption.
-The fleet owner must do and submit the following by email to TRUCRS@arb.ca.gov to apply:
+Fleet owners may request this exemption as specified in sections 2015.1(c)(7) and 2015.2(f)(7) to purchase new ICE vehicles.
+The total number of new ICE vehicles allowed to be purchased under this exemption must not exceed 25 percent of the total number of vehicles in the fleet owner’s California fleet in the calendar year the exemption is approved, less the number of ICE vehicles already in the fleet purchased pursuant to any granted exemption.
+Fleet owners must have a mutual aid agreement to send vehicles to assist other entities during a declared emergency event to apply.
+The California fleet must be comprised of ZEVs in the following minimum proportions to apply: at least 25 percent until January 1, 2032; 50 percent until January 1, 2035; and 75 percent thereafter.
+This exemption does not apply to pickup trucks, buses, box trucks, vans, tractors, or any vehicle configurations available to purchase as NZEVs.
+The Executive Officer will rely on the information submitted in sections 2015.3(f)(2)(A) through (E) and their good engineering judgment in determining whether the information establishes that the criteria in 2015.3(f)(2)(B) and (C) are met.
+The fleet owner must submit the following by email to TRUCRS@arb.ca.gov to apply:

-The make, model, weight class, configuration, and photograph of the needed ICE vehicle.
+The make, model, weight class, configuration, and a photograph of the needed ICE vehicle;

-For each commercially available ZEV or NZEV complete vehicle or incomplete chassis in the same and next higher weight class that is certified for sale in California, submit the following: documentation from the manufacturer and all mobile fueling providers with compatible mobile fueling options to show the vehicle or chassis cannot be refueled with compatible mobile fueling options that would fuel from 10 to 80 percent of the ZEV’s rated energy capacity within 1 hour of fueling time; a signed statement or email from the vehicle manufacturer stating the chassis is not compatible with the applicable configuration and for what reasons; or a signed statement or email from each authorized installer of the needed vehicle body stating that for each available ZEV or NZEV chassis, the installer is unable to configure the body on the chassis without violating safety standards prescribed under title 8, CCR by the California Department of Industrial Relations, Division of Occupational Safety and Health, comparable federal or state health and safety laws where the vehicle operates, or federal highway safety laws.
-The statement must identify which of these safety laws or standards would be violated and for what reasons.
+Documentation from each manufacturer offering ZEVs for sale of the same configuration and weight class as the ICE vehicle identified in section 2015.3(f)(2)(A) describing the charging or fueling connector and charging or fueling time capability;

+Documentation from three mobile ZEV fueling providers, with mobile fueling options that are compatible with the vehicle’s charging or hydrogen fueling connector and system identified in section 2015.3(f)(2)(B) to show the ZEV cannot be refueled from 10 to 80 percent of the ZEV’s rated energy capacity within one hour.
+If less than three mobile fueling providers have compatible mobile ZEV fueling options for the ZEV, documentation must be submitted from all mobile ZEV fueling providers that do have compatible mobile fueling options;

-A copy of the mutual aid agreement in effect with other entities to assist with affected vehicles during declared emergency events.
+A copy of the mutual aid agreement in effect with other entities to assist with affected vehicles during declared emergency events; and

-Submit a letter to the Executive Officer that has an explanation of the reason for the exemption request.
+A letter to the Executive Officer that has an explanation of the reason for the exemption request.